Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

 Duncan Robinson Insights vs. the Nuggets

-- This season, Duncan Robinson has made 2.1 field goals per game, which adds up to 2.7% of his team's total makes.
+- Robinson has taken 5.6 shots per game this season and made 2.1 per game, which account for 3.4% and 2.7%, respectively, of his team's total.

-- Robinson is averaging 4.6 three-point field goal attempts per game this season, which is 6.7% of his team's shots from beyond the arc.
+- He's connected on 1.5 threes per game, or 6.4% of his team's makes from beyond the arc this season.

-- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per contest.
+- Defensively, the Nuggets are ranked eighth in the NBA, allowing 112.5 points per game.

-- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the league.
+- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.

-- The Nuggets allow 25.7 assists per contest, 15th-ranked in the league.
+- Allowing 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.

 Duncan Robinson vs. the Nuggets